jayjay0317/jayjay0317/README.md

-# Hi, I'm Jaewoo Lee
+# Jaewoo Lee

+Hello!
 I'm a Statistics and Mathematics graduate from the University of Toronto, currently exploring data analysis, machine learning, and deep learning one project at a time.

 I like working with real-world datasets, asking practical questions, and building projects that help me understand both the technical side and the decision-making side of data.